centic9/CommonCrawlDocumentDownload/README.md

 There are a few things that you can tweak:

-* The file-extensions that are detcted as download-able files are handled in the class `Extensions`.
+* The file-extensions that are detected as download-able files are handled in the class `Extensions`.
-* The mime-types that are detcted as download-able files isare handled in the class `MimeTypes`.
+* The mime-types that are detected as download-able files isare handled in the class `MimeTypes`.
-* The starting file-index (of the aprox.
-300 cdx-files) is currently set as constant in class `org.dstadler.commoncrawl.index.DownloadURLIndex`, this way you can also re-start a download that was interrupted before.
+* The starting file-index (of the approximately 300 cdx-files) is currently set as constant in class `org.dstadler.commoncrawl.index.DownloadURLIndex`, this way you can also re-start a download that was interrupted before.

 ### Ideas